 Scenario Does the report/document meet the definition of an annual report in terms of ISA 720 (Revised)?
-If "yes", determine the other information in the scenario 11 A company prepares an integrated report that does not include the company's annual financial statements or auditor's report thereon but includes a summary of the annual financial statements and the auditor's ISA 810 (Revised) report on the summary financial statements.
+If "yes", determine the other information in the scenario includes the financial statements and the auditor's report thereon (i.e. not a standalone regulatory return).
+8 A company prepares an integrated report that includes the company's annual financial statements and the auditor's report thereon.
+Yes.
+All information in the integrated report, other than the financial statements and the auditor's report thereon.
+9 A company prepares an integrated report that does not include the company's annual financial statements, the auditor's report thereon or a summary of the annual financial statements.
+Yes.
+All information in the integrated report.
+10 A company prepares an integrated report that does not include the company's annual financial statements or auditor's report thereon but includes a summary of the annual financial statements.
+The summary financial statements were not audited.
+Yes.
+All information in the integrated report, including the summary financial statements.
+11 A company prepares an integrated report that does not include the company's annual financial statements or auditor's report thereon but includes a summary of the annual financial statements and the auditor's ISA 810 (Revised) report on the summary financial statements.
+Yes.
 All information in the integrated report, including the auditor's ISA 810 (Revised) audit report.
-Additional note: From an ISA 810 (Revised) perspective, the information in the integrated report (including the summary financial statements and the ISA 810 (Revised) report thereon) will be "information included in a document containing the summary financial statements and the auditor's report thereon", which ISA 810 (Revised) requires the auditor to read 59 .
-12 A listed entity prepares a sustainability report that is published as a standalone document completely separate from the entity's integrated report.
-No. Not applicable 60 .
-13 An entity prepares an integrated report.
-The index page to the integrated report states that the entity's sustainability report forms part of the entity's integrated report.
-The sustainability report is presented in a separate document.
-Yes.
-All information in the integrated report and the sustainability report, other than the financial statements and the auditor's report thereon.
+Additional note: From an ISA 810 (Revised) perspective, the information in the integrated report (including the summary financial statements and the ISA 810 (Revised) report thereon) will be "information included in a document containing the summary financial statements and the auditor's report thereon", which ISA 810 (Revised) requires the auditor to read59.